Southern Evacuation Lifeline: History

 On March 8, 2010, SELL committee members said making the highway a toll road would mean completion in five years.
 SELL would be the third toll road in the state, after the Southern Connector and Cross Island Parkway in Hilton Head Island.
 The road would allow residents of western Horry County as well as Georgetown County to leave more quickly in the event of an evacuation, but it would also provide faster access to hospitals.
 Civil Engineering Consulting Services Inc. would conduct environmental impact studies, find funding and determine where an unmanned toll booth or booths will go.
 Barbee pointed out that so few people use The Southern Connector that the consortium that paid for the road was in default on bond payments, but the road would likely be more successful in a tourist area.
 Later in March, the county approved the plan to select a company to build the road.

 Nancy Cave of the Coastal Conservation League said a change in the route for Carolina Bays Parkway meant a greater desire for a bridge over the Waccamaw River, which the Coast Guard would have to approve.
 Cave said the changes would require a supplemental environmental impact statement.

 On November 16, 2010, the Horry County Council agreed to ask the State Infrastructure Bank for $4 million that would have otherwise been used for Carolina Bays Parkway.
 The county's decision assumed cost savings on the parkway project.

 At an August 1, 2012, meeting, the Myrtle Beach Area Chamber of Commerce showed study results that said 90,000 people could leave the area 10 hours faster in an evacuation with SELL and Interstate 73 both in place.
 Cave said those promoting these highways were trying to attract tourists and that upgrades of U.S. 501, S.C.
 38, U.S. 521, and S.C.
 9 would accomplish more for speeding evacuations.

-The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016.
-It included upgrades to S.C.
-22. RIDE III, if approved by voters, would also provide funding for the Southern Evacuation Lifeline.

-The federal government withdrew support for the project in September 2018.
+The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016 and included upgrades to SC 22.
+RIDE III, passed in 2016, and RIDE IV, passed in 2024, also provide funding for SELL.
+The federal government withdrew support for the project in September 2018, but, as of Summer 2022, the project is still planned and remains in the design phase.
+In April 2025 the Army Corps of Engineers announced its intention to create a draft environmental impact statement for the project.